 I began to wonder why Eilidh would feed well at night, but not during the day.
 I talked to other friends involved with La Leche League.
 What was it about the night time that was preferable to the day?
 Then, eureka!
 I realized that the conditions at night were so vastly different from the usual daytime hustle and bustle in our house.
 During the day, there was too much to see and do.
 Eilidh wanted to practice her “visual tracking”!
 She was interested in bracelets and wanted to pull her head out of the cloth of the sling to see where we were going.
 There was a fascinating three-year-old to watch.
 If breastfeeding could be delayed until the nighttime hours, why not make the most of all the opportunities for fun during the day? she reasoned.

-It’s a stage that will soon pass but you may need to remind your busy baby to breastfeed in the day and it may help to cut down on distractions at feed times such as closing the curtains and putting subtitles on the television.
+It’s a stage that will soon pass but you may need to remind your busy baby to breastfeed in the day and it may help to cut down on distractions at feed times such as closing the curtains or putting subtitles on the television.

 #2 Fussy breastfed baby, hungry baby?

 A baby who fusses, constantly feeds or has trouble sleeping may not be getting enough breast milk especially if these behaviours are accompanied by poor weight gain or a baby who is not gaining weight.
 In Dr. Jack Newman’s Guide to Breastfeeding the authors believe that the most common cause of fussiness at the breast is when a baby is frustrated with slow milk flow resulting in hungry babies who fuss.
 They add that a tendency for mothers to feed by the clock instead of on demand can have the same result; a hungry baby.
 Their reasons for fussing are listed in the following excerpt:

 Pulling at the breast—slow milk flow